Characters: Die Another Day

 The major villain of the film, Gustav Graves is a billionaire diamond magnate who seems to be interested in alleviating world hunger with his new solar satellite.
 What is his connection to Col. Moon?
 The answer is...
 They're the same man.

-- Foreshadowing: His sword duel with Bond is extremely vicious and rife with obvious personal loathing towards Bond on Graves's part.
+- Foreshadowing: Before he's revealed to be Colonel Moon under a new identity, you notice that his sword duel with Bond is extremely vicious and rife with obvious personal loathing towards Bond on Graves's part.
 It's a clue that they've crossed paths once before.

 - Hoist by His Own Petard: Bond manages to defeat him by hitting a switch on the suit that shocks him before using the parachute Gustav had just put on himself to suck him into a turbine outside the plane.